kristopolous/db.js/README.md

 The template itself is implicit and modal; applying to all insertions until it is modified or removed.

+Pretend we had three types of data which were mostly similar but slightly different but we wanted to toss them into the same "table".
+This may not be the best design, but it may be the quickest.

 <h5>Creation</h5>

-To create a template use `template.create( fields )`
+To create a template use `db.template.create( fields )`

 <h5>Update</h5>

 Updating overwrite previous values as specified whilst retaining the old values of those which are not.
-To update a template use `template.update( fields )`
+To update a template use `db.template.update( fields )`

 <h5>Getting</h5>

-You can get the current template with `template.get()`
+You can get the current template with `db.template.get()`

 <h5>Destroy</h5>

-You can destroy a template with `template.destroy()`
+You can destroy a template with `db.template.destroy()`

 <h3><a name=update> [chain] update( object | lambda | [ key, value ] )</a> [ <a href=#toc-inserting>top</a> ] </h3>
 Update allows you to set newvalue to all parameters matching a constraint.